-Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
-Contact the executive to get feedback on his or her experience after 30 days.
+Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase. ☐ Contact the executive to get feedback on his or her experience after 30 days.
 FIRST 90 DAYS The goal within the first 90 days is to cultivate the new executive by building competence in the job and providing frequent opportunities for open forum discussions.
 Executives should begin to have a full workload while managers monitor performance and provide early feedback.
 Executive should identify professional development opportunities.
 Executive should develop an action plan based on answers to the strategic questions provided in Week 1. □ Executive should review performance objectives with his or her manager.
-Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase. \Box Contact the executive to get feedback on his or her experience after 90 days.
+Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase. □ Contact the executive to get feedback on his or her experience after 90 days.
 6 TO 9 MONTHS The goal within the first 6 months is to provide guidance and feedback to the executive to ensure continued success and to make plans for his or her future with the organization.
-Executive should engage in a leadership assessment process (e.g., 360°, Myers- Briggs Type Indicator) for developmental purposes and to identify areas for improvement; follow up with coaching and/or an action plan if appropriate.
-Executive should schedule a formal feedback session with his or her manager.
-Executive should reflect on his or her role with coach/mentor.
+Executive should engage in a leadership assessment process (e.g., 360°, Myers- Briggs Type Indicator) for developmental purposes and to identify areas for improvement; follow up with coaching and/or an action plan if appropriate. □ Executive should schedule a formal feedback session with his or her manager. \Box Executive should reflect on his or her role with coach/mentor.
 Executive should revisit the EDP to assess professional development goals and track progress.
 Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
+Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
 Contact the executive to get feedback on his or her experience after 6 months.
+Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
+Contact the executive to get feedback on his or her experience after 6 months.
 Notify the Hiring Manager the probationary period is ending.
-1 YEAR The goal within the first year is to monitor performance, individual development, goals and desires - and to engage the executive in advancing the mission of the organization.
+Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
+Contact the executive to get feedback on his or her experience after 6 months.

-performance appraisal.
-Executive should develop a roadmap for long-term success.
-Provide an anniversary pin and card from the Secretary/Director.
-Follow-up to ensure executive has attended the OPM SES Briefing.
+performance appraisal. □ Executive should develop a roadmap for long-term success.
+Provide an anniversary pin and card from the Secretary/Director. □ Follow-up to ensure executive has attended the OPM SES Briefing.
 Provide the executive with the resources, tools and time to successfully accomplish tasks in this phase.
 Contact the executive to get feedback on his or her experience after 1 year.
 Close out and assess next steps.